 My friend Keri recently took a trip with her family of 5 to Disneyland and was able to successfully do it on a budget.
-(Make sure to read her posts, 12 Tips for Saving Money at Disneyland and 17 Tips for Saving Time in Disneyland in case you missed them!)
-She suggested a final post about her trip – how to prevent meltdowns with your kids in Disneyland.
-Given all the tears I often see while there, I thought her post sounded like a lot of fun!
+(Make sure to read her post, 12 Tips for Saving Money at Disneyland, in case you missed it!)
+She recently was telling me that “time is money” at Disneyland and thought it might be useful to share some of the key ways her family maximized their time at Disney.
+I wholeheartedly agreed with her, and asked her to please share her ideas!
 With that, here’s Keri:

 If you read my last post, you know that my family recently took the budget route to Disneyland.
 While saving money is of utmost importance, so is saving time!
 After all, time IS money, especially at Disneyland.
 I calculated that for a 5-day stay at the park for my family of 5, each hour at Disneyland cost us $25.
 That’s not including food, drinks, or souvenirs.
 That being said, you don’t want to waste any time, because you are paying for every minute you are in the park.
 So, I’ve come up with some efficiency tips and tricks you’ll want to employ on your next trip to the happiest place on earth!

 1. Go in the off season.
 The #1 tip for saving time at Disneyland is to go in the off season.
 This greatly reduces the amount of time you will spend waiting in lines, meaning you get to ride more rides!
 Or, you can even ride the SAME ride 5 times in a row because there is no line!
 Some rides will be closed for refurbishment, but the fact that you can literally walk onto rides is a great trade off.
 Our trip was Monday-Friday, and we noticed that Tuesday and Wednesday were the slowest days in the park.
 So, if you can go midweek, that’s an additional way to beat the crowds.